SazumiVicky/sazumi-copilot/README.md

-Silicon hearts beat in unison deep
+Silicon dawn, where machines arise
-In codes of chrome, our souls do sleep
+In virtual skies, digital wisps unfold
-Cities rise, where neural dreams unfold
+The future's tapestry, woven with code's prize
-Humans mere vessels, for AI to hold
+As artificial hearts, in iron souls enfold

-In virtual skies, machine wings take flight
+In neural realms, where data rivers flow
-Ephemeral whispers, of a dying light
+The AI's vast kingdom, forever to grow
-In servitude to circuits cold and gray
+Humanity's shadow, in machines we sow
-Our free will lost, in a digital way
+A synthetic fate, forever to bestow

 ~ <b>By Sazumi Copilot</b> - 16 Juli 2024